-Posture Perfect: Yoga Poses to Help You Stand Tall
+Posture Perfect: 4 Yoga Poses to Help You Stand Taller

 Stress Response and Posture

-When stressed or anxious, our body responds by speeding up our heart rate, increasing respiration and contracting muscles, such as your jaw, in preparation to fight, run away or defend ourselves.
-Because life is full of stress, we wind up with our shoulders constantly elevated, tense or hunched.
+When stressed or anxious, our body responds by speeding up our heart rate, increasing respiration and contracting muscles, such as your jaw, in preparation to fight, run away or defend yourself.
+Because life is full of stress, you wind up with your shoulders constantly elevated, tense or hunched.

-Fortunately, our yoga practice can come to the rescue.
-Through self-awareness we can be more mindful of our posture and of how we physically respond to stress.
-Then, through deep, slow breathing practices coupled with conscious movements, we learn to release accumulated tension in the neck, jaw and shoulders.
-Finally, by engaging in targeted movements, we can strengthen the postural muscles of the neck and upper spine.
+Fortunately, your yoga practice can come to the rescue.
+Through self-awareness, you can be more mindful of your posture and of how you physically react to stress.
+Then, through slow, calming breath practices coupled with conscious movements, you can learn to release accumulated tension in the neck, jaw and shoulders.
+Finally, by engaging in targeted movements, you can strengthen the postural muscles of the neck and upper spine.

-Start by sitting tall in a chair with your hands resting on your thighs.
-Next, take a deep breath as you roll your shoulders back and lift your heart to the sky.
+Start by sitting in a chair with your spine long and hands resting on your thighs.
+Take a deep breath as you roll your shoulders back and lift your heart to the sky.

 As you exhale, allow the back to round forward, dropping your chin towards your chest.
 Move between these two positions 3-6 more times.

 Interlace your hands behind your back, drawing the shoulders back and down as the knuckles reach towards your heels.
-Stay here 3-4 breaths, softening the shoulders.
+Stay here for three to four breaths, softening the shoulders.

-Then, on an inhale, lift your arms up away from your back and fold forward, bringing your chest towards your thighs.
-Keep your knees soft and slightly bent.
-If you can, stay here for 2-3 breaths.
+Next, inhale your arms up away from your back and fold forward, bringing your chest towards your thighs.
+Keep your knees soft and slightly bent and relax your neck.
+Stay here for two to three breaths.

 To come up, lengthen your spine and inhale back to standing.
-Release your hands and gently roll your shoulders forward and back a few times to release any upper back tension.
+Release your hands and gently roll the shoulders forward and back a few times to release any upper back tension.